ZhangLabTongji/ZhangLabTongji.github.io/_people/2_4_yun_li.md

 twitter:
 facebook:
 instagram:
-desp: Yun Li received her bachelor's degree in Biotechnology from WMU in 2022.
-His reserch focus on the tRNA biology and development of new tool in tRNA research.
-Recently, he is working on the establishment of tRNA-seq methods in early embryonic development and exploration of tRNA landscape in early embryonic development.
+desp: Yun Li received his bachelor's degree in Biotechnology from WMU in 2022.
+His research focuses on tRNA biology and the development of new tools in tRNA research.
+Recently, he has been working on establishing tRNA-seq methods in early embryonic development and exploring the tRNA landscape in this stage.
 ---